valeIT/valeIT.github.io/apps/patchnotes/page/minimalcounter.markdown

 title: Minimal Counter Patch Notes
 ---

-##1.7
+# 2.0

+- FIX: Improved iOS 10 Support
+- FIX: More than 20 minor bug fixes
+- FIX: Fixed multiple UI issue on smaller screens
+- FIX: Improved VoiceOver support
+- NEW: Whole new data layer [Full Only]

+Note: The server has been shut down, everything else works as before.
+[Full Only]

+## 1.7
 - Backend and seamless Sync migration (you should experience no downtime and no changes at all).

 ## 1.6

 - FIX: Fixed a possible crash while loading the background color of the counter screen.
 - FIX: Fixed a crash for free user occurring during a background fetch.
 - FIX: Added "Internet connection not available" in Settings screen if offline.